jrpool/rallytree/README.md

 RallyTree can perform these operations on a tree:

 ## Owner change
 This feature ensures that each user story and each task in a tree has the desired owner.
-The user can choose whether to become the new owner or instead to specify another user as the new owner.
+You can choose whether to become the new owner or instead to specify another user as the new owner.

 ## Task creation
-This feature adds 2 tasks to each user story that has no child user stories and no tasks.
-The new tasks are given the same name and owner as their user story.
-By default, one task has the name “Create Test Case.” and the other task has the name “Run Test Case.”
-But you can specify custom names that are based on the user story’s name.
+This feature adds tasks to each of a tree&rsquo;s user stories that have no child user stories.
+You can choose how many tasks to add to each user story and give a name to each task.

 ## Test-case creation
-This feature adds a test case to each user story with at least 1 task that doesn’t already have a test case.
+This feature adds a test case to each of a tree&rsquo;s user stories that have no child user stories.
 The new test case is given the same name, description, and owner as its user story.
-No matter how many tasks a user story has, only 1 test case is created for it.

 ## Tree-copy creation
 This feature copies a tree.
-The user specifies which user story will be the parent of the root user story of the new tree.
+You designate an existing user story as the parent of the root user story of the new tree.
+That parent must not have any tasks and must not be in the tree that you are copying.
 Only user stories are copied, not tasks, test cases, or defects.
 In a copy of a user story, the name, owner, and description are copied from the original.

 # Architecture
 RallyTree is a `node.js` application that can be installed locally.
 It creates a web server running on `localhost:3000`.

 Once it is running, visiting `localhost:3000` with a web browser gets an informational page, which contains a link to a request page.
 Filling the form out on the request page and submitting the form makes the server serve a report page.
-The report page, in turn, automatically submits a new request that causes the server to:
+The report page, in turn, submits a new request that causes the server to:

 - create a server-sent-event stream
 - perform the form’s requested operation on the specified tree